General Policy Statement

 The Medical Committee on Academic Standing (MCAS) at AMS is charged with the responsibility of reviewing the academic performance of all medical students.
 On the basis of this review, the MCAS determines whether students are to be promoted, promoted with conditions, not promoted, dismissed, graduated, or graduated contingent upon completion of certain remaining requirements.

-Medical students are graded on an honors, satisfactory, and no credit basis.
+Medical students are graded on a Satisfactory (S), No Credit (NC) basis and Honors (H) basis, when applicable.
+(See Section II for available grading options for each course.)
 For a detailed description of AMS grading policies, refer to the Student Affairs Policies Handbook 2011-2012, Section III.
-Students are required to complete each course, clerkship or elective in the curriculum with a satisfactory grade (or an equivalent as determined by the MCAS) in order to graduate.
+Students must complete each required course, clerkship or elective in the curriculum with a satisfactory grade (or an equivalent as determined by the MCAS) in order to graduate.
 Therefore, grade performance as a measure of satisfactory academic progress is reviewed in the context of each course.
-Note that students must achieve a grade of at least 70 at the end of their second year of coursework in order to be making satisfactory progress for purposes of receiving federal aid.

 Quantitative Measure: Student Pace and Maximum Time Limits

-The normal period of enrollment for the M.D. degree is four years and nine years for the MD/PhD degree.
+The normal period of enrollment for the M.D. degree is four years and eight years for the MD/PhD degree.
 For purposes of receiving federal aid, the academic progress students will complete satisfactorily is:

-*Note that students can review the specific course and clerkship requirements as listed in the Student Affairs Policies Handbook 2011-2012, Section II, Policies and Requirements for the M.D.
-Degree
+*Note that students can review the specific course and clerkship requirements as listed in the Student Affairs Policies Handbook, Section II, and Requirments for the M.D.
+Degree.

 Students will be permitted a maximum timeframe to complete the medical degree:

-Since the MCAS may give approval for a student to repeat a portion of the curriculum (subsequent to incomplete, ED, unsatisfactory course work or an approved leave of absence), the maximum timeframe for enrollment is six years.
-This includes the time spent on an approved leave of absence or fellowship status.
-The required number of courses, clerkships and electives to be completed at the end of each enrollment period will vary in these cases, according to what portion of the curriculum that must be repeated.
-Funding beyond the maximum timeframe may be provided only if approved by the MCAS based on a student appeal due to significant mitigating circumstances.
+The MCAS may give approval for a student to repeat a portion of the curriculum.
+The required number of courses, clerkships, and electives to be completed at the end of each enrollment period will vary in these cases, according to what portion of the curriculum must be repeated.
+In addition, a student may opt to take time away, known as fellow status, for a project that is relative to their medical education.
+To accommodate these circumstances, the maximum time-frame for enrollment for an M.D. degree is six years.
+The maximum period of six years includes the time spent on an approved leave of absence or fellow status.
+The maximum time-frame for enrollment for an MD/PhD degree is nine years.
+Funding beyond the maximum time-frame may be provided only if approved by the MCAS committee and must be based on a student appeal due to significant mitigating circumstances.

 Advanced Standing/Transfer Students

 Medical students who are accepted for transfer from other medical schools are assumed to be making satisfactory academic progress at the time of initial enrollment at Alpert Medical School.
-The total years for completion of the M.D. degree includes time spent at the previous institution.
-The standard timeframe for completion of required coursework, clerkships and electives as a transfer student is six years.
+The maximum time-frame for completion of required coursework, clerkships and electives as a transfer student is six years, including the years spent at the prior institution.

 Course Completion Requirements, Remedial Study and Course Repetition

 A student whose financial aid has been suspended may appeal, based on the death of a relative, an injury or illness of the student, or other special circumstances.
-The appeal should be submitted to the Director of Financial Aid within three days of the date on the written notification requesting reconsideration of the decision.
+The student appeal should be submitted to the Director of Financial Aid, requesting reconsideration of the aid suspension.
+The appeal must be submitted within three days of the date they received the written notification of aid suspension.

 - Reasons why the student did not meet the minimum academic standards